Ruth L. Fischbach, PhD, MPE

 Fischbach RL, Loike JD.
 End of Life Issues from a Jewish Perspective.
 The Jewish Press.
 June 25, 2008

-Woo JA, Fischbach RL.
-Physician Participation in Judicial Execution by Lethal Injection and State Medical Board Positions. (submitted for publication)
+*Woo JA, Fischbach RF.
+Physician Participation in Judicial Execution by Lethal Injection and State Medical Board Positions.
+Poster presentation.
+2009 Annual Meeting of the Federation of State Medical Boards, Arlington, VA.

 Web-based Distance Learning Courses: